 Altius also subscribed for a private placement of 4,051,514 post-consolidation common shares of the Company, priced at \$0.0987 per share for gross proceeds of \$400,000.
 Upon completion of the share consolidation, the share issuance to Altius and the shares-for-debt settlements in September 2015, Altius owned 19.9% of the outstanding common shares of the Company.
-Subsequent share issuances have reduced Altius' ownership below reporting thresholds.
+Altius' ownership is currently below reporting thresholds.